teejad/group-projects/countries/readme.md

 # Countries App
 Trying to modify this file
 Another line added to this file!
+Third line to get this thing to work!
 In this project, you will build an app to learn more about members' countries.
 The app structure and design have been put in place.
 To complete the app, you'll need to add functionality so that details about the countries can be loaded and sorted.

 ## First Steps